azavea/raster-vision/docs/commands.rst

-Configurating an Aux Command directly
+Configuring an Aux Command directly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can configure the command configuration using the builder pattern directly.
 Aux Command builders all have the `with_root_uri` method, to set the root URI that will store command configuration, as well as the ``with_config`` method.
-This ``with_config`` method accetps **kwargs for configuration values.
+This ``with_config`` method accepts **kwargs for configuration values.

 You can return one or more command configuration directly from an experiment method, as a single command configuration or a list of configs.